DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

   - enhance
 ---

-If you’re concerned about how well you know the subject you want to teach, do not worry - you may be able to do a subject knowledge enhancement (SKE) course.
+You may be able to do a subject knowledge enhancement (SKE) course before you start your teacher training to top up your subject knowledge.

 SKE courses can help when you have: